zfang399/CSE20133/README.md

 Homework 5
 ------------------------------
 ### 1. Argc & Argv<br />
-    The multiplication table assignment in Homework2 inputted through argc&argv
+    The multiplication table assignment in Homework2 inputted through argc&argv.
 ### 2. Random Number Generator<br />
-    Generate a certain number of random numbers based on the user input User input number of numebrs and maximum number range
+    Generate a certain number of random numbers based on the user input.
+    User input number of numebrs and maximum number range.
 ### 3. Stats<br />
-    Calculate the mean, min, max, sum, and standard deviation of the input numbers
+    Calculate the mean, min, max, sum, and standard deviation of the input numbers.